wp-plugins/mailpress/readme.txt

 * code review on composite field types merging default template formats with customized ones.
 * (bug fix) control of recipient email when creating/modifying a new form...
 * (bug fix) creating some mysql tables on install can be usefull ...

+1. Newsletter

+* (bug fix) changing wday for weekly newsletter for scheduler and/or processor in xml files was not working ...

 ** 5.0.1 ** 01/12/2010